GVR Report cover CRISPR-based Gene Editing Market (2026 - 2033)Report

 Regional Insights

-North America CRISPR-based gene editing market dominated the global market with the largest revenue share of 41.57% in 2024.
+North America dominated the CRISPR-based gene editing market with the largest revenue share of 41.8% in 2025.
 This leadership is largely attributed to the strong presence of major biotechnology and pharmaceutical companies and substantial investments in research and development.
 The region also benefits from supportive regulatory frameworks that facilitate innovation and accelerate the approval process for new therapies.
 Moreover, the high prevalence of genetic disorders, which affects millions of individuals in the U.S., highlights the urgent demand for effective treatments.

 CRISPR-based Gene Editing Market Trends, by Region, 2025 - 2033